swediger2003/Cerebellum_analysis_Jupyter/README.md

 1. Run the notebook cells sequentially.
 2. Modify parameters such as the PC microcircuit and file paths as needed.
 3. Execute functions to automate the analysis and visualization of MLI2-MLI1 connections.
+4. Contains Climbing Fiber Connections (in lists) with that CF's respective PC.
+Example: mli2_pc23 are all CF to MLI2 connections and that CF connects to PC_23 (as all cf to pc connections are one-to-one)

 ## Functions
 - **check_all_connects_lists(neurons, connects)**